tyleretters/lordsofthepit.com/_posts/2021-11-17-itsbeenaminute.md

 ![](/assets/images/fallbrawl4/fallbrawlcandids/fallbrawlhypeimage.png)

-Thankfully, DMen Tap, our unofficially official clubhouse on Belmont, weathered the pandemic shitstorm and remembered us when we came calling.
+Thankfully, DMen Tap, our unofficially official clubhouse in Avondale, weathered the pandemic shitstorm and remembered us when we came calling.
 We filled out the backroom like our Meatball fills out a handsome sweater.
 The Lords had returned.

 ![Toy haul](/assets/images/fallbrawl4/fallbrawlcandids/toyhaulbob.jpg)